wp-plugins/wp-audiofanzine-news/readme.txt

 3. Edit widget options in 'Appearance > Widgets'
 4. See Audiofanzine's last news on your own website !

+== Screenshots ==

+1. View in "Appearance > Widget" menu

+2. Widget's settings

+3. View in the sidebar

+4. Widget in Twenty Eleven

 == Changelog ==

 = 1.0 =